ptersilie/grmtools/doc/src/quickstart.md

 Roughly speaking, each line after the `%%` line is a regular expression (we use the [`regex`](https://crates.io/crates/regex) crate), a space character, and a quoted lexeme type name.
-In other words, if the user gives us input such as `234` we will create a single lexeme with a value (`234`) and a type (`INT`).
+For example, if the user gives us input such as `234` we will create a single lexeme with a value (`234`) and a type (`INT`).

 The one exception is the final line: if a lexeme type name is replaced with ‘`;`’